 Nipple piercings have been around for hundreds of years and have a more thoroughly documented history.
 They're considered to be safe when done by a professional, but they do carry a risk of infection or rejection of the piercing itself.

 Rejections are more likely if there's excessive tugging or pulling on the piercing, or if you have a metal allergy.
-"Breastfeeding with these piercings is a common concern, but it usually doesn't negatively impact milk production, said Dr. Spieldoch.
+"Breastfeeding with these piercings is a common concern, but it usually doesn't negatively impact milk production, says Dr. Spieldoch.
 There are enough milk ducts in and around the nipple that even if a few are damaged from the piercing, it doesn't affect anything."